 To make the most of Ecuador’s top attractions, you can combine the luxurious La Selva Lodge with a luxury cruise of the Galapagos Islands.

-Explore the Amazon Rainforest from a the very comfortable base of La Selva Lodge mentioned above.
-Enjoy expertly guided tours to find different monkeys, toucans, parrots and other colorful birds.
+Explore the Amazon Rainforest from La Selva Lodge mentioned above.
+Enjoy expertly guided tours to find different monkeys, toucans, parrots, and other colorful birds.
 You can then relax with a massage at La Selva Lodge Spa.

 You will also explore the incredible Galapagos Islands, which we rank as one of the top places to visit in Ecuador and top places to visit in South America.
 Enjoy a luxury cruise of the Galapagos islands aboard the Ocean Spray or Petrel Cruise for small-group Galapagos Islands exploration.

-Not only offering a more personalized experience, these cruises provide more stability and offer both guided island exploration and guided snorkeling and kayaking excursions.
+Not only offering a more personalized experience, the cruises provide more stability and offer both guided island exploration, as well as guided snorkeling and kayaking excursions.

-See incredible wildlife of the Galapagos, including marine iguanas, blue-footed boobies, sea lions, and giant tortoises.
-You will also hear of the rich Galapagos history filled with pirates, whalers and world changing exploration.
+See the incredible Galapagos wildlife, including marine iguanas, blue-footed boobies, sea lions, and giant tortoises.
+You will also hear of the rich Galapagos history filled with pirates, whalers, and world-changing exploration.

 On the combination program, enjoy 3 nights on either the luxury Galapagos Cruise, 3 nights at La Selva Lodge, and then 3 nights at a hotel in Quito city.